-Requirement: Enable HTTPS encryption in SharePoint Web Application using SSL certificate.
+Requirement: Enable HTTPS encryption in SharePoint Web Application using an SSL certificate.

 How to Configure HTTPS for SharePoint 2016 web applications?